xiquan-li/Awesome-Audio-Generation/README.md

 # Awesome Text-to-Audio Generation [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome#readme)

-This is a repository for organizing papers, codes and other resources related to Text-to-Audio Generation (TTA), where **audio** denotes primarily **ambiant sound or music**.
+This is a repository organizing papers, codes and other resources related to Text-to-Audio Generation (TTA), where **audio** denotes primarily **ambiant sound or music**.
 Note: Resources related to speech synthesis are not included in this repo.

 Welcome to PR if you want to add some resources !